 What is Triptorelin

-Triptorelin also known as Gonadotropin-releasing hormone (GnRH) is a synthetic peptide that elicits the release of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH) as a biological response of the gonadotropin-releasing hormone receptor through its interaction.
-This peptide is used to increase fertility and as a treatment to hormonally sensitive cancers.
+Triptorelin also was known as Gonadotropin-releasing hormone (GnRH) is a synthetic peptide that elicits the release of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH) as a biological response of the gonadotropin-releasing hormone receptor through its interaction.
+This peptide is used to increase fertility and as a treatment for hormonally sensitive cancers.

 How does it work?